-The records are not maintained in a system of records subject to the Privacy Act so an accounting is not required. - 2. \square No external disclosures are made from the system. - 3.

-The Privacy Act system of records maintained in the system or by the project is exempt from the requirement to make the accounting available to the individual named in the record.
-Exemption from this requirement was claimed because: [please state here why the records in this system of records were exempted from this requirement]. - 4.
+The records are not maintained in a system of records subject to the Privacy Act so an accounting is not required. - 2. \square No external disclosures are made from the system. - 3. ☑ The Privacy Act system of records maintained in the system or by the project is exempt from the requirement to make the accounting available to the individual named in the record.
+Exemption from this requirement was claimed because the system contains classified information protected by 5 U.S.C.
+552a(k)(1) and investigatory materials compiled for law enforcement purposes protected by 5 U.S.C.
+552a(k)(2). - 4.

 The Privacy Act system of records maintained in the system or by the project is not exempt from the requirement to make the accounting available to the individual named in the record and a log is maintained regularly.
-The log is maintained for at least five years and includes the date, nature, and purpose of each disclosure (not including intra-agency disclosures and FOIA disclosures) of a record to any person or to another agency (outside of Treasury) and the name and address of the person or agency to whom the disclosure is made.
+The log is maintained for at least five years and includes the date, nature, and purpose of each disclosure (not including intra-agency disclosures and FOIA disclosures) of a record to any person or to another agency (outside of Treasury) and the name and address of the person or agency to whom the disclosure is made. - 5.